 \subsection{Motivation and previous work}

 Let $G$ be a finite group and $K$ be a field.
-An important topic in number theory is to study extensions of $K$ whose Galois closure has Galois group isomorphic to $G$.
-One approach is to study the asymptotic count of these extensions as an upper bound on their discriminant grows -- the most influential conjectures in this area were introduced by Malle in \autocite{malle02,malle04}.
-When $K=F(T)$ is a rational function field over a field $F$, regular $G$-extensions of $K$ correspond to geometrical objects, namely geometrically connected branched Galois covers of the projective line $\P^1_F$ whose automorphism group is isomorphic to $G$.
-In turn, when the characteristic of $F$ does not divide the order of $G$, these covers are related to $F$-points on \emph{Hurwitz schemes}, which are moduli spaces parametrizing $G$-covers of $\P^1$ whose branch divisor has fixed degree.
-These ideas are detailed in \autocite{Fried77,Fried91}.
+A central question in number theory is to describe the asymptotic count of extensions of $K$ whose Galois closures have Galois group isomorphic to~$G$, as an upper bound on their discriminant grows.
+The most influential conjecture in this area was introduced by Malle in \cite{malle02}.
+When $K=F(T)$ is a rational function field over a field~$F$, $G$-extensions of $K$ correspond to geometric objects, namely connected branched Galois covers of the projective line $\P^1_F$ whose automorphism group is isomorphic to $G$.
+In turn, when $F$ has characteristic coprime to $|G|$, these covers are related to the $F$-points of \emph{Hurwitz schemes}, which are moduli spaces parametrizing $G$-covers of $\P^1$ whose branch divisor has a fixed degree.
+These ideas are detailed in \cite{Fried77,Fried91}.

-In \autocite{EVW}, Ellenberg, Venkatesh and Westerland set out to count the $\mathbb{F}_q$-points of Hurwitz schemes in order to establish a weak form of the Cohen-Lenstra heuristics for function fields over large enough finite fields \autocite[Theorem 1.2]{EVW}.
+In \cite{EVW}, Ellenberg, Venkatesh and Westerland set out to count the $\mathbb{F}_q$-points of Hurwitz schemes in order to establish a weak form of the Cohen--Lenstra heuristics over $\mathbb F_q(T)$ for $q$ large \cite[Theorem~1.2]{EVW}.
 We describe their strategy shortly.
-Using the Grothendieck-Lefschetz fixed-point theorem and Deligne's bounds on eigenvalues of the Frobenius map, they reduce the counting problem to a question about the algebraic topology of Hurwitz spaces \autocite[Theorem 8.8]{EVW}.
-They use a variant of the Koszul complex to establish that the higher homology of these spaces is controlled by the number of connected components \autocite[Theorem 6.1]{EVW}.
-They then conclude using a result of homological stability \autocite[Lemma 3.5]{EVW}.
-This strategy has been extended with success in \autocite{ETW} to prove the upper bound in the weak Malle conjecture for $G$-extensions of $\mathbb F_q(T)$ (where~$q$ is coprime with~$|G|$).
+Using the Grothendieck--Lefschetz trace formula and Deligne's bounds on eigenvalues of Frobenius, they reduce the counting problem to a question about the algebraic topology of Hurwitz spaces \cite[Theorem~8.8]{EVW}.
+Using a variant of the Koszul complex, they show that the higher homology of these spaces is controlled by the number of connected components \cite[Theorem~6.1]{EVW}.
+They then conclude using a result of homological stability \cite[Lemma~3.5]{EVW}.
+This strategy has been extended with success in \cite{ETW} to prove the upper bound in the weak Malle conjecture for $G$-extensions of $\mathbb F_q(T)$ (where~$q$ is coprime with~$|G|$).